 COVID-19: Trying to get home

-This page has advice for Australians overseas who are trying to return home to Australia.
+This section has advice for Australians overseas who are trying to return home to Australia.

-- If you're receiving an Australian Government payment, you may be eligible to request an extension so that you continue to receive your payment.
+- If you're receiving an Australian Government payment while overseas, you may be eligible to request an extension so that you continue to receive your payment until you're able to return to Australia.
 Contact Services Australia to discuss your situation.

 We know this is a very stressful time for those trying to come home.
 We encourage you to be patient, follow the advice of local authorities and minimise your risk of exposure to COVID-19.

-- Taking care of your mental health overseas
+- Read about taking care of your mental health overseas